lefreakcestchic1971/coviditaly/README.md

 According to this comparation Italy has experimented its peak on 24th of march.

-Molise and Lombardy today show a ratio of 4%.
+Liguria today showed the highest ratio of 3.7%.
 This could be taken as an estimate of daily total population infection rate that, in Italy, is about 1.5%.

 Lombardy is the region with the maximum ratio between deaths and infections.
 Liguria, Marche and Emilia Romagna are above the average, too.